 - Research-based interventions

-- Staff meets training standards for delivery of addiction and co-occurring mental health disorders treatment
+- Staff meets training standards for the delivery of addiction and co-occurring mental health disorders treatment

 - Facility’s emergency plan meets health & safety standards